mgonzalezgmz/blog/_posts/2016-05-04-choropleth-maps-qgis-d3-spam.md

 bcn-studies.shp
 {% endhighlight %}

 Awesome!
 Now the final step, the TopoJSON conversion.
-You can install on the command line doing `$ npm install -g topojson`.
-If you don't have [node](https://nodejs.org/en/) installed, do it now!
+In order to install the command line client, you need to have a working installation of [node](https://nodejs.org/en/).
+Then you can simply run `$ npm install -g topojson`.

 Ready?
 Run this command in your terminal: